MichaelBEspinoza/PowerBI-Portfolio/README.md

 ---

+### **4. E-commerce Sales & Customer Insights Dashboard (Azure Synapse Integration)**
+This dashboard is connected directly to an Azure Synapse Analytics database, which stores real e-commerce data from the Aimeos platform used in my university project.
+It provides a complete overview of customer behavior, top-selling products, discount impact, SME responses, and geographic purchase trends across Central America.

+**Key insights included:**
+- ✔️ New customers purchasing the most products in Q4
+- ✔️ Geographic distribution of purchases across Central America
+- ✔️ SME spending behavior and response to new product launches
+- ✔️ Impact of discounts and coupons on SMEs
+- ✔️ Top-selling products in Costa Rica during Q4 2025
+- ✔️ Relationship between product ratings and sales

+**Technology used:**
+Azure Synapse Analytics • Aimeos E-commerce • Power BI • Real-time database connection

+**Visuals used:**
+Maps • Bar charts • Donut chart • Line chart • KPI indicators

+**Files:**
+- proyecto-aplicada.pbix (Azure Synapse connected)

+---

 ### **More Projects Coming Soon**
 This portfolio will continue to grow as I build more dashboards covering areas such as: